JRDPCN/JRDP_wordlist_generators/README.md

 # JRDP_wordlist_generators
-Fow windows only (in batch)        by JRDP Team
+For windows only (in batch)        by JRDP Team